zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 where:

 * **`service-alias`**

   is a unique string to identify the key entry.
 All keystore entries (key and trusted certificate entries) are accessed via unique aliases.
 Since the keystore has only one certificate, you can omit this parameter and use the default value `localhost`.

 * **`service-keystore`**

   is a repository of security certificates plus corresponding private keys.
 The `<keystore_path>` is the path excluding the extension to the keystore that is generated.
 It can be an absolute path or a path relative to the current working directory.
 The key store is generated in PKCS12 format with the `.p12` extension.
 Ensure that the path is in an existing directory where your service expects the keystore.

   **Example:** `/opt/myservice/keystore/service.keystore`.

 * **`service-truststore`**

   contains certificates from other parties that you expect to communicate with, or from Certificate Authorities that you trust to identify other parties.
 The `<truststore_path>` is the path excluding the extension to the trust store that is generated.
 It can be an absolute path or a path relative to the current working directory.
 The truststore is generated in PKCS12 format.

 * **`service-ext`**

   specifies the X.509 extension that should be the Subject Alternate Name (SAN).
 The SAN contains host names that are used to access the service.
 You need to specify the same hostname that is used by the service during API Mediation Layer registration.

   **Example:** `"SAN=dns:localhost.localdomain,dns:localhost,ip:127.0.0.1"`

   **Note:** For more information about SAN, see *SAN or SubjectAlternativeName* at [Java Keytool - Common Options](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/keytoolDocs/commonoptions.html).

 * **`service-dname`**

   is the X.509 Distinguished Name and is used to identify entities, such as those which are named by the subject and issuer (signer) fields of X.509 certificates.

   **Example:** `"CN=Zowe Service, OU=API Mediation Layer, O=Zowe Sample, L=Prague, S=Prague, C=CZ"`

 * **`service-validity`**

   is the number of days until the certificate expires.

 * **`service-password`**

   is the keystore password.
 The purpose of the password is the integrity check.
-The access protection for the keystore and keystore need to be achieved by making them accessible only by the ZOVESVR user ID and the system administrator.
+Access protection for the keystore and keystore requires making them accessible only by the ZOVESVR user ID and the system administrator.

+* **`local-ca-filename`**

-The `local-ca-filename` is the path to the keystore that is used to sign your new certificate with the local CA private key.
+  is the path to the keystore that is used to sign your new certificate with the local CA private key.
 It should point to the `$KEYSTORE_DIRECTORY/local_ca/localca` where `$KEYSTORE_DIRECTORY` is defined in a customized `$ZOWE_ROOT_DIR/bin/zowe-setup-certificates.env` file during the installation step that generates Zowe certificates.

 #### Add a service with an existing certificate to API ML on z/OS

 **Note:** This procedure applies only to UNIX file keystore/truststore.
 For the SAF keyring option, we recommend to perform the actions manually using your security system commands.

-The API Mediation Layer requires validation of the certificate of each service that it accessed by the API Mediation Layer.
-The API Mediation Layer requires validation of the full certificate chain.
+The API Mediation Layer requires validation of the certificate of each accessible service including validation of the full certificate chain.
 Use one of the following methods:

-- Import the public certificate of the root CA that has signed the certificate of the service to the APIML truststore.
+- Import the public certificate of the root CA that has signed the certificate of the service to the API ML truststore.

 - Ensure that your service has its own certificate.
-If it was signed by intermediate CA, ensure that all intermediate CA certificates are contained in the service's keystore.
+If it was signed by an intermediate CA, ensure that all intermediate CA certificates are contained in the keystore of the service.

   **Note:** If the service does not provide an intermediate CA certificates to the API ML, then validation fails.
 This can be circumvented by importing the intermediate CA certificates to the API ML truststore.